TheaClarisseDelosSantos/Student-Performance-Monitoring-System-with-Analytics/README.md

 <b>Designing</b>
 <p align="justify">The team creates the application's blueprint during the Designing phase.
 To ensure an intuitive and user-friendly design, wireframes and prototypes are created to depict the app's user interface. </p>

+<b>Development</b>
+<p align="justify">The team creates the application's blueprint during the Designing phase.
+To ensure an intuitive and user-friendly design, wireframes and prototypes are created to depict the app's user interface. </p>

 ## SYSTEM ARCHITECTURE
   ### USE CASE DIAGRAM
   <img src="Documentation%20Assets/usecase.png">